plushmonkey/JedCore/README.md

 Download releases [here](https://github.com/plushmonkey/JedCore/releases).

 ## Changelog
+### 2.6.5
+- Fix version check so it works with Java 9.
+- Significantly improve some collision checks.
+- Use AABB/Sphere collision tests for AirPunch, Combustion, FireBall, and FireShots.
+- Make ability and entity collision radii configurable for AirBlade, AirPunch, SonicBlast, Combustion, Discharge, and EarthKick.
+- Make ability collision radius configurable for DaggerThrow.
+- Improve AirBlade.
+  - Improve AirBlade ability collisions by properly implementing getLocations and getCollisionRadius.
+  - Change AirBlade to use Sphere-AABB entity collision detection.
+This allows it to hit the player's head when aimed above.
+- Change SonicBlast to use Sphere-AABB entity collision detection.
+- Improve Discharge.
+  - Change Discharge to use Sphere-AABB entity collision detection.
+  - Fix Discharge ability-ability collision detection by properly implementing getLocations and getCollisionRadius.
+  - Make duration and slot swapping configurable for Discharge.
+- Improve EarthKick.
+  - Change EarthKick to using AABB-AABB entity collision detection.
+  - Update EarthKick to use the new collision system.
+Everything is configurable under Abilities.Earth.EarthKick.Collisions.
+All of the old hardcoded collisions are set by default.
+- Fix EarthShard and MudSurge collisions.
+  - Check all falling blocks when these abilities collide.
+The collision system only detects a single collision from the location set every update, so they all must be checked.
+This fixes collisions with shields.
+- Fix collision initialization for SubElement abilities.
+- Add config option to EarthSurf and WaterFlow for removing them when any damage is taken instead of dropping below initial health.
+- Fix FrostBreath lava interaction.
+  - Don't create non-TempBlock snow layer when the block is a lava TempBlock.
+This fixes an interaction with LavaFlow where it could create a giant permanent hole in the ground.
+- Improve WaterGimbal.
+  - Improve WaterGimbal so the speed can be a double.
+  - Fix WaterGimbal blasts so they properly end when colliding with blocks.
+  - Change WaterGimbal blasts so they use AABB-AABB entity collision.
+  - Implement getLocation and getCollisionRadius for WaterGimbal blasts.
+This fixes ability collisions.
+  - Remove WaterBlast enabled configuration and set it to be a hidden ability.
+  - Fix WaterGimbal collision initializer so it properly attaches collisions to WaterBlast.
+- Make FireSki more configurable
+  - Add configuration option for changing required height for activation.
+  - Add configuration option for changing the activation to require punching.
+This makes it so FireSki only activates when the player jumps in the air and punches while also sneaking.
+This is to make it harder to accidentally activate.
+- Fix CollisionInitializer so it properly loads element combo collisions.
+- Fix CollisionInitializer so it doesn't override disabled collisions.
+- Clean up log messages
+  - Add configuration option for logging debug messages.
+  - Hide collision initialization and fire tick method by default.
+  - Remove the updater log output.

 ### 2.6.4
 - Fix bending board toggle.
   - Ensure that the bending board isn't redrawn after being hidden.